 Norma has many years of experience working with and training dogs.
 She currently shows and races Siberian Huskies.

 Jacqui joined Mackie & Brechin in 2002 as our Linlithgow receptionist.
 She is a real animal lover and has always had cats in her life.
 As a child she wanted to be a vet’s assistant so her dream finally came true (her alternative career of choice was a long-distance lorry driver!).
 Jacqui thoroughly enjoys meeting, greeting and chatting to our patients and their owners.

 When not working Jacqui enjoys dog walking which also gives her lots of opportunities to take photos (her other hobby).
 She also enjoys line dancing and has helped to raise a lot of money for local charities.
 Her house is ruled by two cats, Tizzy the three legged tabby and Oscar the monster ragdoll.

 Laura joined the Kirkliston reception team at Mackie & Brechin in 2018.
 She has a wealth of previous experience working in a veterinary emergency call centre and as a care assistant with the SSPCA.
 Laura’s spare time is spent looking after, training and showing her 8 Rotties.

 Shelly joined Mackie & Brechin when she moved to Scotland from Lincolnshire where she owned and ran a fruit and vegetable business with her husband.

-Shelly enjoys spending her free time with family and exploring Scotland with her three dogs, Jerry Springer the springer spaniel and Penny and Rosa the Labrador twins.
+Shelly enjoys spending her time with family and exploring Scotland with her Labrador twins, Penny and Rosa.